-Our lead program is ready to start a clinical Phase 2 study on agitation in Alzheimer's disease dementia patients
+Our lead program is in a clinical Phase 2/3 study on agitation in Alzheimer's disease dementia

 Lead program

-Exciva combines dextromethorphan with EXV-801, a triple-acting agent that is a CYP2D6 inhibitor and a 5-HT2A/2C receptor inverse agonist.
+Exciva combines dextromethorphan, an NMDA receptor channel blocker, with EXV-801, a triple-acting agent that is a CYP2D6 inhibitor and a 5-HT2A/2C receptor inverse agonist.

-When combined, these two novel modes of action (dextromethorphan and 5-HT2A/2C receptor inverse agonism) will deliver a broad and synergistic treatment targeting various domains of neuropsychiatric symptoms associated with dementia, including hallucinations, delusions, aggression, agitation, depression, apathy, insomnia, aberrant motor behavior, etc.
+When combined, these two novel modes of action (NMDA receptor antagonism and 5-HT2A/2C receptor inverse agonism) will deliver a broad and synergistic treatment targeting various domains of neuropsychiatric symptoms associated with dementia, including hallucinations, delusions, aggression, agitation, depression, apathy, and insomnia.

 Neuropsychiatric symptoms of dementia